madkins23/go-slog/verify/README.md

 }
 ```
 The file itself must have the `_test.go` suffix and
-contain a function with a name beginning with 'Test' in order to be executed as a test.
+contain a function with a name beginning with `Test` in order to be executed as a test.
 In this instance `slog_test.go` contains function `Test_slog`.

 The first line in `Test_slog` creates a new test suite.
 The argument to the `NewSlogTestSuite` function is an [`infra.Creator`](../infra/creator.go) object,
-which is a object for creating new `slog.Handler` objects during testing.
+which is responsible for creating new `slog.Logger`
+(and optionally `slog.Handler`) objects during testing.
-In this case a factory for creating `slog.JSONHandler` objects
+In this case an appropriate factory is created by the `creator.Slog` function
-is created by the `creator.Slog` function that is already defined.
+that is already defined in the `creator` package.
-In order to test a new `slog.Handler` (one that has not been tested in this repository)
+In order to test a new handler instance
+(one that has not been tested in this repository)
 it is necessary to [create a new `infra.Creator`](#creators) for it.
 Existing examples can be found in the `creator` package.